Clinical Neuropsychology Fellowship

-Applicants will be notified of their consideration by early to mid-January.
-Large group Zoom interviews will occur in mid to late January with either in-person interviews offered at INS or final Zoom-only interviews pending pandemic status and departmental travel guidelines.
-UK Neuropsychology is not currently participating in the APPCN match.
+Applicants will be notified of their consideration by early January.
+Zoom interviews will occur in early January.
+UK's neuropsychology program is not currently participating in the APPCN match.

-The neuropsychology fellowship is a two-year program in which the primary emphasis is clinical skills and knowledge.
-Approximately 70% of the fellow's time is spent engaging in direct patient care, report writing, and clinical supervision.
+The neuropsychology fellowship is a two-year program in which the primary emphases are clinical skills and knowledge.
+Approximately 70 percent of the fellow's time is spent engaging in direct patient care, report writing, and clinical supervision.
 Fellows are provided with predominantly adult clinical experience, although exposure to intermittent pediatric cases is likely.
-Approximately 20% of the fellow's time is dedicated to didactic learning experiences with the remaining 10% dedicated to research and professional development.
-Some flexibility is available in the structure of the program to support the professional growth and goals of individual fellows.
-Fellows anticipating careers in an academic medical center may tailor the second year to include additional research time.
+Approximately 20 percent of the fellow's time is dedicated to didactic learning experiences and the remaining 10 percent is dedicated to research and professional development.
+Some flexibility is available with regard to the structure of the program to better support the goals and professional growth of individual fellows.
+Fellows anticipating careers in an academic medical center may tailor their second year to include additional research time.
 Provision of the second training year is contingent on first-year performance.
 For more information about the program, please click here to access the Neuropsychology Fellowship Manual.